SiwenWei/Election-Analysis/README.md

 # Election-Analysis

-In this Data Project I looked at data from the 2012 election.

-In this project I analyzed two datasets.
-The first data set will be the results of political polls.
+In this project I analyzed two datasets from 2012 US election.
+The first data set is the results of political polls.
 I tried to analyze this aggregated poll data for the answers to the following questions:

 1.)
 Who was being polled and what was their party affiliation?
 2.)
 Did the poll results favor Romney or Obama?